 Most RideAmigos sites allow visitors to search for trip options from point A to point B without signing in or creating an account.
 Visitors can see all available mode and map tools, but cannot send messages about carpooling until they log in or register.

-Numerous types of reports are available to system administrators and network managers, such as system-wide reports on each data type (users, networks, trip plans, trip logs, and trip searches.), and program-specific reports.
+Numerous types of reports are available to managers, such as reports on each data type within each network (users, subnetworks, trip plans, trip logs, and trip searches.), and program-specific reports.